 My husband and I had cooked extra portions to eat for lunch throughout the week, and those containers were filling up space…along with the soup I’d made and random fruits, condiments, bread, and assorted yummies we always stock.

-I try hard not to waste anything.
+I try hard not to waste.
 My old, soggy veggie bits (along with peels and other cooking waste) go to compost.
-Those leftovers that aren’t getting eaten go into the freezer for another day.
-We plan our meals, trying to use everything that comes in the bi-weekly CSA box (though sometimes, it’s a lot like that Portlandia episode).
+Uneaten leftovers go into the freezer for another day.
+We plan meals to use everything in our bi-weekly CSA box (though sometimes, it’s a lot like that Portlandia episode).

-Yet I still often have much too much in my fridge.
+Yet there’s still much too much in my fridge.
 And if I can’t see it, I can’t get to it, and then it’s out-of-sight-out-of-mind.
+Wasted.

-So in order to eat better and waste less, I’m curtailing grocery shopping in order to house fewer items in my refrigerator.
+So in order to eat better and waste less, I’m curtailing grocery shopping in order to house fewer items in the refrigerator.
 Less is more.
-I’ll eat mindfully from what I have, making servings that we’re sure to consume in a timely fashion.
-Bonus: fewer trips to the store = money in the bank.
+I’ll eat mindfully from what I have, making servings that I’m sure to consume in a timely fashion.
+Bonus: Fewer trips to the store = money in the bank.
 Cha-ching!

 Next, I’ll tackle that too well-stocked pantry.
 Do I really need an entire shelf of flours?!?